ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 Tap or click on the the image below to join the crowd at the neighborhood pub!

-To end on a bit o’ good craic, let’s not forget the other musical Irish saints, such as Saint Ukelelaigh.
+To end on a bit o’ good craic, let’s not forget the other musical Irish saints, such as the good Saint Ukulelaigh, patron saint of we strummers.
+Now you know!
+(Sorry.
+Tis but the influence of the Blarney Stone.)

-ANOTHER (um,TIMELY) MUSICAL MUSING, 12 March 2023– Daylight Savings Time on Sunday, Not Until 2 A.M.
+ANOTHER (um,TIMELY) MUSICAL MUSING, 2 November 2025– Daylight Savings Time Begins on Sunday, Not Until 2 A.M.
 However!

-We’re all going to lose an hour of sleep this coming Sunday morning as we comply with the “times that will be a’changin.”
-However, gentle readers, rejoice with me as we relish that extra hour of sunshine we’ll have in the evening–perfect for cocktail hour on the porch at the “Huckleberry Inn” here in the Hamptons of western Massachusetts!
+We’re all going to gain an hour of sleep this coming Sunday morning as we comply with the “times that will be a’changin.”
+However, gentle readers, reminisce, sadly, about that lost hour of sunshine we would have in the evening–perfect for cocktail hour on the porch at the “Huckleberry Inn” here in the Hamptons of western Massachusetts!
+Now maybe more time for breakfast!

 I wouldn’t want to awaken Alison on a Sunday morning with a raucous tune, but here is one of a few that addresses the controversy some folks have with our recurring time-change responsibilities.
 Click or tap on the triangle in the next image for a seriously timely take on the issue–but let’s not turn up the volume during our 2 A.M. mission!